galaxyproject/training-material/topics/metabolomics/tutorials/gc_ms_with_xcms/tutorial.md

 >    - In *"Reference dataset"*:
 >        - {% icon param-file %} *"Reference compound list"*: `reference_alkanes.csv` (Input dataset)
 >
+>    You can leave the other parameters with their default values.
 >
 >    > <comment-title> Minutes vs. seconds </comment-title>
 >    >
 >    > You might notice that in the last **XCMS** step, we converted the retention times to minutes.
 However, in this step, we are using seconds again.
 The reason is that **RAMClustR** converted them internally again to seconds.
-Regarding the reference compound list, this database has already its retention times in seconds.
+Regarding the reference compound list, this database already has its retention times in seconds.
 >    {: .comment}
 >
 >    > <details-title> Kováts method </details-title>